santiagohluna/MarteSol/README.md

 # MARTESOLWIN
-A program to comput Sun's horizontal coordinates from a set of poditions on Mars' surface
+A program to compute Sun's horizontal coordinates from a set of positions on Mars' surface